openstack/charm-guide/doc/source/project/issues-and-procedures.rst

 Occasionally, a specific OpenStack upgrade path will require particular attention.
 These upgrade notes typically contain software issues.
-If a special charm procedure is pertinent however, it will be mentioned.
+If a special procedure is pertinent however, it will be mentioned.
 It is important to study the page that may apply to your upgrade scenario.
 The following is the list of documented OpenStack upgrade path notes:

 .. toctree::
    :maxdepth: 1